graphile/crystal/postgraphile/website/postgraphile/config.md

 :::tip

-GraphQL itself is transport agnostic, as is `grafast`, so depending on how you choose to use your PostGraphile schema you may or may not have access to an `httpRequest` or similar.
+GraphQL itself is transport agnostic, as is `grafast`, so depending on how you choose to use your PostGraphile schema you may or may not have access to an the HTTP request.
 Your `context` callback should be written to support all the different ways that your schema may be used: directly, over HTTP, using websockets, etc.

 :::